Table of Contents

 This part of the storytelling arc is where the character decides and chooses during the lingering problem.
 This part paves the way toward a resolution of the problem.
 It’s where all the loose ends of the story are slowly wrapping up and where the tension gradually decreases.
 Thus, the point of tension dissipation is there in this part of the storytelling arc.

 This part of the storytelling arc is where the story heads towards the ending of the story.
 This part usually is a happy ending rather than a sad ending.
 However, this part never discloses the aftermath of the story or the gruesome impact of the events set upon the involved characters.
 This part of the storytelling arc is set in a manner.
-That only gives glimpses of the feelings of involved characters eventually.
+That only gives glimpses of the feelings of the involved characters eventually.

 Difference between the storytelling arc and plot: